 Another frontier of opportunity is the graphic, large-scale presentation of public problems.
-The Pentagon finds indispensible for purposes of command and control - a "War Room" with giant blinking maps and moving symbols, fed by computers.
-So, too, the Congress should consider establishing a giant, computerized display, so that visitors from all over America might see - at one glance - the panoramic scope of changing problems and opportunities confronting the nation.
-The same concept could be epplied at United Nations Headquarters in the form of a "Peace Room".
-There, both diplomats and onlookers could grasp in one view the enormous range of ever-changing problems - security, economic, political and others facing mankind.
-(In our own land, from grade school onward, we should adjuste the school onward, we should educate our children so they are at home with Inter-disciplinary
+The Pentagon finds indispensible for purposes of command and control -- a "War Room" -with giant blinking maps and moving symbols, fed by computers.
+So, too, the Congress should consider establishing a giant, computerized display, so that visitors from all over America might see -- at one glance -- the panoramic scope of changing problems and opportunities confronting the nation.

+The same concept could be eppined at United Nations Headquarters in the form of a "Peace Room".
+There, both diplomats and onlookers could grasp in one view the enormous range of ever-changing problems -- security, economic, political and others facing mankind.

+In our own land, from grade school onward, we should educate our children so they are at home with inter-disciplinary man-machine teamwork.